floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/04-metrics.typ

 ==== No metrics

-Finally, some of the publications publications, do not mention any quality metrics used in the evaluation of the proposed decomposition.
+Some of the publications do not mention any quality metrics used in the evaluation of the proposed decomposition.
 These methods typically rely on the selection or approval of a software architect to choose the best decomposition, based on their experience and knowledge of the system.
 This is the case of #citeauthor(<eyitemi_reiff_marganiec_2020>), #citeauthor(<romani_etal_2022>), #citeauthor(<amiri_2018>), and #citeauthor(<escobar_etal_2016>).